tjma2001/message-client/README.md

 # message-client

+## Note

+The project is currently being hosted on a private gitlab account and being transferred to github at some point.
+So for now please forgive the empty GIT repo.
+Please use the GIT repo to log any issues you might be having.

+## Install

 Install this package with NPM

     npm install message-client

+## What is this?
 This is a lightweight message client to be used when communicating with micro-services.
 The library is easy to use.
 It uses rabbitmq as the message transport.
 So you need to have a rabbitmq instance running.
 Get one at heroku or use AWS to provision one.

 You before you start make sure you have your RABBIT_HOST environment variable set.
 This should be in the following format: